 - Computers, laptops, cell phones, cameras, video and teleconferencing equipment

 - Pianos, other musical instruments, and production equipment (e.g. Music Department)

 - Furniture, appliances (e.g., microwaves, mini-fridges)

 - Other theft-sensitive items

 - Establish procedures for internal controls

 - Conduct an annual inventory of the items

 Property identified as surplus or currently idle can only be made available for use by other units, or sent to Surplus for disposition.
 UC policy restricts personal use or gain of all University owned property, regardless of the value.

 If a problem is detected, immediately contact your Business Officer, UCSB Police, and Risk Management to report the loss.
-A copy of a spreadsheet that may be used to log and track these items can be found on the BFS website under Equipment Management – Forms.
+For your convenience we have attached a copy of a spreadsheet that may be used to log and track these items, and it can also be found on the BFS website under Equipment Management – Forms.